Why Most Small Manufacturers Don't Need an ERP (And What to Build Instead)

 A couple of months back, Bubble released their AI app generator.

 After trying it for a few months, I believe it is useful for some use cases.
+A lot has changed since this post was first published in February 2026, so I’ve updated it with what’s actually shipped.

 It’s like typing what you want and getting an app.
 Or a prototype.